Record hat trick of own goals leads US over New Zealand 5-0 - NewsBreak

 The U.S. women had never before benefitted from three own goals in a single match.

-Sophia Smith;s cross into the penalty area deflected off Moore’s right leg and past goalkeeper Erin Nayler in the fifth minute, stopping a a 181-minute U.S. scoreless streak.
+Sophia Smith;s cross into the penalty area , stopping a a 181-minute U.S. scoreless streak.

-Then in the 36th minute, Margaret Purce’s cross hit Moore's left leg 4 yards out and beat Nayler.
+Then in the 36th minute, and beat Nayler.
 The U.S. had only twice received two own goals, in a February 2014 exhibition against Russia and from New Zealand at the Olympics last July.

 “Obviously, she’s sad and disappointed, but she’s an unbelievable person and player who belongs on this team,” Klimkova said.
 “We are all behind her in this tough moment for her.”